duckdb/duckdb-web/docs/guides/import/parquet_import.md

 selected: Parquet Import
 ---

-# How to load a Parquet file into a table

 To read data from a Parquet file, use the `read_parquet` function in the `FROM` clause of a query.

 ```sql